 The short answer is a number of things.
 It has been used for disorders of muscular spasms for years.
 It has also been used to treat everything from migraines to overactive bladder disorders.
 From a cosmetic perspective, botulinum toxin is only FDA approved for the treatment of crow’s feet and improvement of glabellar lines (the area between the eyebrows).
 However, it has been used off-label for a number of cosmetic procedures including shaping and lifting the eyebrows, defining the jawline, treating circular neck bands, and many others.

 Safety in Pregnancy

-The most common general side effects with the use of botulinum toxin are headache, swelling, and bruising.
-Other less likely side effects include eye lid drooping and unwanted weakening of other facial muscles due to spread of the toxin.
+The most common general side effects with the use of botulinum toxin are headaches, swelling, and bruising.
+Other less likely side effects include eyelid drooping and unwanted weakening of other facial muscles due to the spread of the toxin.
 Injection site reactions and allergic reactions which cause rashes can also occur.